Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 Castle Group

 The nearby Castle Group centers around Castle Geyser, a hydrothermal feature which steam phases remind of the sound of a speeding train.
-One of the largest cone geyser (12-foot-high cone), Castle Geyser is certainly worth your attention and a short visit when in the Upper Geyser Basin.
+One of the largest cone geyser (12-foot-high cone), Castle Geyser is certainly worth your attention when in the Upper Geyser Basin.

 Visit Upper Geyser Basin - Roads and Destinations